honzo0481/fixwhitespace/README.md

 trim whitespace from a file or files in a directory.

 run the tests:
-> docker run -v $pwd --entrypoint python -m pytest /code/tests trimwhitespace
+> docker run --rm -v $pwd --entrypoint python trimwhitespace -m pytest /code/tests

 run the code:
 >